katyaa4703/github-tutorial/README.md

 The setup of an SSH Key is very important.
 By having an SSH key you can connect and authenticate to remote servers and services.
 By having and SSH key, you can connect to Github without needing your username or password.
 SSH keys come in pairs.
 One of the pairs is a public key and the other one is a private key.
 The public key gets shared with services like Github and the private key that ges stored in your computer only.
 If the key matches then you are granted acces.
+The following steps will guide you on how to setup your SSH key. **Once you setup your SSH key once, you will not have to do it again!**

  **SSH Key Setup** :
  * go into your github account